 All entrepreneurs know that the road to success is never simple or easy.
 Being resilient and weathering setbacks, and how they recover and bounce back from said setbacks, is the mark of a true entrepreneur.
 They recognise that setbacks, no matter how big or small, are an opportunity to learn and to grow.

-As with being resilient, being flexible is also a common trait shared by entrepreneurs.
+As with being resilient, being flexible is also a common personality traits shared by entrepreneurs.
 They know things don’t always go exactly as planned.
 Being flexible means they can adapt and change their methods and techniques to succeed, and that they will try new techniques and approaches.